Skip to content

 Host Security with TCP Wrappers and Systemd Sockets

 A Linux system administrator is responsible for keeping their servers secure.
 There are a multitude of tools and software packages available to keep a networked Linux system safe from malicious intruders.
 In this hands-on lab, we will learn how to move away from always-on services to those that use systemd socket units.
 Socket units only provide access to a network service when an incoming connection requests it.
-To further enchance the security of the service, we will apply TCP wrappers to allow incoming connections to a specified service.
+To further enhance the security of the service, we will apply TCP wrappers to allow incoming connections to a specified service.

 Google Cloud Platform icon